Cary Stayner: Trial and conviction

 Stayner was tried in federal court for Armstrong's murder, since it occurred on federal land.
 To avoid a possible death sentence, he pleaded guilty to premeditated first-degree murder, felony first-degree murder, kidnapping resulting in death and attempted aggravated sexual abuse resulting in death.
 During the sentencing hearing, Stayner stunned the courtroom when he suddenly broke down in tears and apologized.
 "I wish I could take it back, but I can't", he said.
 "I wish I could tell you why I did such a thing, but I don't even know myself.
 I'm so sorry.
 I wish there was a reason.
 But there isn't.
 It's senseless."
 Armstrong's mother started crying as she listened to Stayner, and said afterward that she believed his apology was genuine.
 Stayner was sentenced to life in prison without parole.

 Stayner pleaded not guilty by reason of insanity to the other murders in state court.
-His lawyers claimed that the Stayner family had a history of sexual abuse and mental illness, manifesting itself not only in the murders, but also his obsessive-compulsive disorder and his request to be provided with child pornography in return for his confession.
-Dr. Jose Arturo Silva testified that Stayner had obsessive-compulsive disorder, mild autism and paraphilia.
+His lawyers claimed that the Stayner family had a history of sexual abuse and mental illness, manifesting itself not only in the murders, but also his obsessive–compulsive disorder and his request to be provided with child pornography in return for his confession.
+Dr. Jose Arturo Silva testified that Stayner had obsessive–compulsive disorder, mild autism and paraphilia.
 He was nevertheless found sane and convicted of three counts of first-degree murder with special circumstances and one count of kidnapping by a jury on August 27, 2002.
-Stayner has been housed at the Adjustment Center on death row at San Quentin State Prison since 2002.
-Stayner remains on death row, although there have been no executions in California since a 2006 court ruling over flaws in the administration of capital punishment in the state.
+Stayner was housed at San Quentin State Prison from 2002 to 2023.

+In April 2026, the California Supreme Court denied Stayner's appeal of his death sentence.
+As of May 2026, Stayner remains on death row at Pelican Bay State Prison in Crescent City, California, but there have been no executions in California since a 2006 court ruling over flaws in the administration of capital punishment in the state.